aGrUM 3.1.1

 template<typename Val, typename Priority, typename Cmp, bool Gen>

-INLINE const Priority & gum::PriorityQueueImplementation< Val, Priority, Cmp >::priority ( const Val & elt) const
+const Priority & gum::PriorityQueueImplementation< Val, Priority, Cmp >::priority ( const Val & elt) const

 Returns the priority of an instance of the value passed in argument.